MingyuYang-Yale/BENG469/Assignment1/README.md

 * How can I see what files and directories I have?
 * How can I specify the location of a file or directory on HPC?

 Who Are You?
-Type the command
+Type the command:
 ```
 whoami
 ```